flutter/website/src/docs/cookbook/networking/background-parsing.md

 In Flutter, you can use a separate [Isolate][].
 This recipe uses the following steps:

-  1. Add the `http` package
+  1. Add the `http` package.
-  2. Make a network request using the `http` package
+  2. Make a network request using the `http` package.
-  3. Convert the response into a list of photos
+  3. Convert the response into a list of photos.
-  4. Move this work to a separate isolate
+  4. Move this work to a separate isolate.

 ## 1. Add the `http` package